 Now, if you’re wondering who created Bitcoins… well, no one knows exactly.

 Satoshi Nakamoto is the name given to the original developer, although no one knows whether this is an actual person or a group of developers or coders.
-The only sure thing is that it is indeed a pseudonym, and only the U.S. Government is believed to know who Satoshi really is.
+The only certainty is that it is indeed a pseudonym, and only the U.S. Government is believed to know who Satoshi really is.

 What is a Bitcoin Wallet?